alaurenson/Shantou-2018/README.md

-# Shantou-2018
+## Shantou-2018
-Syllabus and materials for the Summer 2018 algal genetics course held at University of Shantou
+#### Syllabus and materials for the Summer 2018 algal genetics course held at University of Shantou.